ng-Classic/ng-classic/aio/content/guide/i18n-common-add-package.md

 # Add the localize package

-To take advantage of the localization features of Angular, use the [Angular CLI][AioCliMain] to add the `@angular-classic/localize` package to your project.
+To take advantage of the localization features of Angular, use the [Angular ClassicCLI][AioCliMain] to add the `@angular-classic/localize` package to your project.

 To add the `@angular-classic/localize` package, use the following command to update the `package.json` and TypeScript configuration files in your project.